-As a community partner, CSM participates and supports events happening throughout Southern Maryland.
+As a community partner, CSM participates in and supports events happening throughout Southern Maryland.
 Some upcoming events where you'll find CSM involved are:

 Join CSM President Dr. Bradley Gottfried on Sunday mornings as he interviews and highlights local newsmakers on Southern Maryland radio with SOMAR Communications.
 “Southern Maryland Perspectives,” is a half-hour talk show that airs at: